t3kit/.github/.github/PULL_REQUEST_TEMPLATE.md

+# New Pull Request checklist

-## Before you submit your Pull Request (PR) please check that you've considered the following steps:
+## Before you submit your Pull Request (PR) please check that you've considered the following steps

 - Please ask first before embarking on any significant pull request, otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
 [Create an Issue](#submitting_an_issue) to discuss potential big PR.
 - Search in GitHub for an open or closed Pull Request that relates to your submission.